geekzter/geekzter/README.md

 ![](images/1517654827293.jpeg)

-I'm Eric, a Cloud Solution Architect with Microsoft based in Amsterdam, helping Azure customers to get the most out of the cloud.
+I'm Eric, a Senior Cloud Solution Architect with Microsoft based in Amsterdam, helping Azure customers to get the most out of the cloud.
 I use GitHub to demonstrate what's possible with Azure and get customers going.
-As most of what I do is demo and therefore sort-lived and only created once and when I need it, I practice a lot of automation (Azure CLI, Azure Pipelines, Codespaces, GitHub Actions, PowerShell, Terraform).
+As most of what I do is demo and therefore short-lived, I practice a lot of automation (Azure CLI, Azure Pipelines, Cloud-init, Codespaces, GitHub Actions, Packer, PowerShell, Terraform).

 Below is a list of some of my work.